p-korolev/comov-analysis/README.md

-# comov_analysis
+# Intra-sector Comovement

-An informal analysis of price co-movement between sector leader and follower equities.
+This notebook tries to analyze and patternize the comovement between sector-leader and sector-follower equities.